-Android app development is one of the highest-paid professions across the world.
+Android app development is one of the highest-paid professions in the world.
 Now, a common question that arises in the minds of many Android development aspirants is, ‘What programming language should I choose to become an Android app developer?
 Java or Kotlin?’
-Hence, Kotlin vs Java has become a hot topic.
+Hence, Kotlin vs. Java has become a hot topic.

 At the beginning of Android, Java was the only way to develop Android apps.
 Even after coming out in 2011, Kotlin was way behind Java in Android app development, but things are now changing.

-Now it seems that the ship of Java is about to sink, and the Java developers are shifting their projects to Kotlin.
-This drastic change occurred due to one announcement of Google in 2017.
+Now it seems that the ship of Java is about to sink, and Java developers are shifting their projects to Kotlin.
+This drastic change occurred due to one announcement by Google in 2017.
 In that announcement, Google made Kotlin the official language for Android app development, and this announcement was a great shock for Java developers.
-Nonetheless, doing so was obvious for so many reasons that we will discuss ahead.
+Nonetheless, doing so was evident for so many reasons that we will discuss ahead.

-There are lots of questions Android app development aspirants have, such as 'Should I leave my ongoing courses on Java and opt for Kotlin?' and 'Should I choose Kotlin as my first language?'
+Android app development aspirants have many questions, such as 'Should I leave my ongoing courses on Java and opt for Kotlin?' and 'Should I choose Kotlin as my first language?'

 See, if you want a career in Android app development and you are learning Java for it, do not leave your course halfway.
 Complete your course and then move to Kotlin.

 Kotlin was made to interoperate with Java.
 Thus, you get a feature that helps you to convert your Java code to Kotlin or vice-versa without doing anything.

 In Android app development, your Java skills might be of no use in the coming 4 or 5 years, but apart from Android app development, there are many things that only Java can do.
 Thus, good working ability in Java can land you a high-paying job.

 Also, if you are a complete beginner and want to develop Android apps, then experienced developers will suggest that you have some Java knowledge before you use Kotlin because it really helps to learn Kotlin easily.